 A: N-Acetylcarnosine eye drops have been successfully researched in humans and in animals since 1997, and effectively used since 2002 without any side effects or complications, even when used every day for up to two years.
 Comprehensive use of the Vision Clarity formulation is soothing and improves the environment throughout the eye.

 Q. Will the cataracts come back after treatment is complete

 A: We suggest a maintenance dose of one drop daily to prevent the return of the cataract.
-It takes far less to prevent the re-growth of cataracts, compared to the typical treatment of 3 to 4 drops daily over 3 to 12 months to treat cataracts.
+It takes far less to prevent the re-growth of cataracts, compared to the typical treatment of three to four drops daily over three to 12 months to treat cataracts.
 The same disparity that allowed the cataract to form in the first place will still be present in your pet if you discontinue use of the product entirely.
 Unfortunately if use of Vision Clarity is stopped, there is a high plausibility that the cataracts will return.

 Q. Will my pet experience burning or discomfort when I apply the drops?

-A: Because of optimal PH levels of Vision Clarity there should be no burning or discomfort for your pet.
+A: Because of optimal pH levels of our eyedrops for dogs, there should be no burning or discomfort for your pet.
 Customers have told us that their pets seem to want the drops when it is time to put them in.
 Perhaps this is because the dogs feel noticeable relief with the application of Vision Clarity on a regular basis.